view all blogs

 Wine culture has a reputation for being intimidating.
 The vocabulary is specific, the options are vast, and there's an unspoken suggestion that you ought to already know what you're doing before you open your mouth.
 None of that is helpful, and most of it is unnecessary.

-At Fable, the wine list has been put together with enjoyment in mind — not performance.
-The selection is curated rather than exhaustive, which means every bottle on the list is there because it's genuinely worth drinking, not because it fills a category.
-Here's how to navigate it — and wine lists in general — with a bit more confidence.
+At Fable, the wine list has been put together with enjoyment in mind, not performance.
+The selection is curated rather than exhaustive, which means every bottle on the list is there because it's genuinely worth drinking.
+Here's how to navigate it with a bit more confidence.

 Start with what you already know you like